Abhishek-yadv/PythonPortfolioProjects/README.md

 ## 🐍 Python Portfolio Projects

 Welcome to my collection of PythonPortfolioProjects!
 In this repository, you'll find some projects showcasing my Python programming skills.
-Techniques that are used in these projects can also cover other domains from data analysis and web scraping to automation and various purposes.
+Techniques used in these projects can also cover other domains from data analysis, to web scraping, and various purposes.

 ## Project List